ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>React 19 is shaping up to be an important update, enhancing the performance and developer experience introduced in React 18.
 This new…</blockquote>

 <h3>4.
-React in 2025: Tools Every Front End Developer Needs to Master - <a href="https://medium.com/@mossen/react-in-2025-tools-every-front-end-developer-needs-to-master-86a7e73635fb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohsen Khoda`**

-<blockquote>As React continues evolving in 2025, developers will need to stay on top of new features, tools, and best practices to remain competitive…</blockquote>

-<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jonathan Yahav`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

+<h3>5.
+The Ultimate 2024 Tech Stack for Solo SaaS Developers: Build Smarter, Not Harder - <a href="https://medium.com/@ixartz/the-ultimate-2024-tech-stack-for-solo-saas-developers-build-smarter-not-harder-011d08292bd1" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rémi Wg`**

+<blockquote>Building a SaaS as a solo developer is a challenging task.
+You have to wear multiple hats and be proficient in various technologies…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>